Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

 In the previous section, we explored removing backgrounds and replacing them with uniform grayscale, which results in the data being out-of-distribution (OOD) relative to the downstream tasks.
 To mitigate this OOD issue, we instead replace backgrounds with a randomly chosen background from another instance in the same batch.
 We term this method \bgrand~(Figure \ref{fig:schematic}, middle).
-Interestingly, despite the fact that \bgrand~is more in-distribution than \bgrm, we found that performance was similar (e.g., 69.3\% for \bgrm~ (Table \ref{tab:gain_summary_imgnet}) vs. 69.2\% for \bgrand~ (Table \ref{tab:moco_bg_aug_strength_A}) with MoCov2).
+Interestingly, despite the fact that \bgrand~is more in-distribution than \bgrm, we found that performance was similar (e.g. 69.1\% for \bgrm~(Table \ref{tab:gain_summary_imgnet_deepusps}) \textit{vs}.
+69.2\% for \bgrand~(Table \ref{tab:moco_bg_aug_strength_A}) with \moco).
 However, we note that these two settings are not necessarily directly comparable.
-For example, in the case of MoCov2, augmented positive keys are added to the queue to be used as negatives for subsequent mini-batches.
-As a result, \bgrm~ might actually penalize background focus whereas \bgrand~may simply result in an uninformative background.
-This is because \bgrm~ features a constant gray background which can be matched between the query and negatives that were used as positive keys in a previous mini-batch, whereas \bgrand~ features distinct backgrounds for each augmented image.
+For example, in the case of \moco, augmented positive keys are added to the queue to be used as negatives for subsequent mini-batches.
+As a result, \bgrm~might actually penalize background focus whereas \bgrand~may simply result in an uninformative background.
+This is because \bgrm~features a constant gray background which can be matched between the query and negatives that were used as positive keys in a previous mini-batch, whereas \bgrand~features distinct backgrounds for each augmented image.

-It is therefore unclear whether the advantage of \bgrm~ over \bgrand~ stems from distributional shift or the matched gray backgrounds which can serve to make negatives more challenging.
-To disentangle these two factors, we performed a control experiment in which background augmented images were only included for the query (with $p=0.1$), but \textit{not used} in subsequent mini-batches as the positive or the negative.
+It is therefore unclear whether the similar performance of \bgrm~and \bgrand~stems from distributional shift or the matched gray backgrounds which can serve to make negatives more challenging.
+To disentangle these two factors, we performed a control experiment in which background augmented images were only included for the query (with $p=0.1$)---and thus \textit{not used} in subsequent mini-batches as the positive or the negative.
 This setting maintains the distribution shift of \bgrm, but removes the possibility of a teaching signal originating from matched gray backgrounds across the query and negative.
+To minimize confound stemming from mask quality, we use higher quality foreground masks generated by U$^2$Net, a state-of-the-art saliency detector trained with supervision instead of DeepUSPS$^2$.